They married early and often

 (Photo: Liz Taylor battles with husband number five, Richard Burton, in a scene from their 1966 movie Who’s Afraid of Virginia Woolf?)

-According to the Encyclopedia Britannica, 19th-century Mormon leader BRIGHAM YOUNG “took more than 20 wives and fathered 47 children.”
+19th-century Mormon leader BRIGHAM YOUNG “took more than 20 wives and fathered 47 children,”according to the Encyclopedia Britannica.
 Numbers from other sources differ; some say Young had 40 or 50 wives in all, while the official history of the Mormon church puts the number at exactly 20.
 No matter how you count it, Young had a bundle of brides.
 His multiple marriages came courtesy of early Mormon doctrine, which strongly encouraged polygamy.

 Back to the 20th century.
 Jazz clarinetist ARTIE SHAW was known for forming and dismantling great bands and marriages.
 His first marriage, to Jane Carns, came when Shaw was 19, and was quickly annulled.
 Later he married two of Hollywood’s greatest beauties, Ava Gardner (two years after her marriage to Mickey Rooney ended) and Lana Turner.
 His other marriages were to nurse Margaret Allen, actresses Evelyn Keyes and Doris Dowling, Betty Kern (daughter of Broadway composer Jerome Kern), and author Kathleen Winsor.

 (Photo: Artie Shaw with Ann Rutherford (right) and future wife Lana Turner on the set of the 1939 film Dancing Co-Ed.
-Shaw and Turner were married in February of 1940 and divorced in September of the same year.
-Credit: MGM Studios.)
+Shaw and Turner were married in February of 1940 and divorced in September of the same year.)

 Artie Shaw‘s wife LANA TURNER was also much married.
 Shaw was her first husband, and she wed her second, Steven Crane, twice: their first marriage was annulled after Crane’s divorce from an earlier wife was declared invalid.
 Her other marriages included Bob Topping (#3), actor Lex Barker (#4), businessmen Fred May (#5) and Robert Eaton (#6), and nightclub performer Ronald Dante (#7).
 Turner is more famous for a man she didn’t marry: in 1958, between her marriages to Barker and May, Turner’s lover Johnny Stompanato was killed by her daughter Cheryl Crane.
 The killing was later ruled justifiable homicide.